-The tram operates Monday to Friday and most weekends, with 1 1/4 hour tours at 10 am and 12 noon and Chris has been the tram’s driver/tour guide for the last five years.
+The tram operates Monday to Friday and most weekends, with 1 1/4 hour tours at 11am and Chris has been the tram’s driver/tour guide for the last five years.
 Booking a tour was a breeze.
 I just rang ahead to ensure that there were seats available on a day and time that suited us.
 We were asked to meet at the tram 10 minutes before departure.
 You can also turn up at the scheduled departure time without booking ahead, but a seat is not guaranteed, so calling ahead is advised and preferred.

 The tram tours depart from Wharf Road, Queens Wharf and arriving early gave us a chance to have a coffee and a bite to eat nearby at The Signal Box and a toilet stop at the nearby public toilets (this is essential with kids, as there are no toilet stops on the tram tour).

 Chris was waiting when we arrived and, prior to departure, gave us a brief history of the tram and answered some questions we had.
 We learnt that Newcastle’s Famous Tram was built brand new in 1994 to replicate the original working tram from 1923.

 The tour starts with a full lap of the Newcastle V8 Supercars circuit, before taking in the significant landmarks of the city including the Obelisk, Fort Scratchley and Christ Church Cathedral.